 Correction of inaccurate information:

-You have the right to request that Gloucestershire County Council correct information that you believe is inaccurate or incomplete.
+You have the right to request that the council correct information that you believe is inaccurate or incomplete.
 You may not always be able to change the information.
 However, we will correct factual inaccuracies and may include your comments in the records.

 The right to be forgotten (erasure):

-You have the right to request that the Council deletes your information when there is no compelling reason for us to continue using it.
+You have the right to request that the council delete your information when there is no compelling reason for us to continue using it.
 Please be aware that in certain situations we are still allowed to keep and use your information, even when you request that it should be erased.

-You have the right to object to us using your information if we have collected it in the performance of our public tasks or when you have received marketing from us.
+You have the right to object to us using your information if you feel we have used it outside the remit of our public tasks or when you have received marketing from us.
 Please be aware that in certain situations we are allowed to still use your information if there are compelling legitimate grounds to do so.

-If you have any questions about this Privacy Notice you can contact the council’s Data Protection Officer, via the Information Management Service, by emailing email@example.com or by calling 01452 324000.
+You can contact the council’s Data Protection Officer, via the Information Management Service, by emailing email@example.com or by calling 01452 32 4000.

 Making a complaint to the Information Commissioner

-If you wish to make a complaint to the Information Commissioner’s Office about how we use your personal data, you can contact them by visiting their website at https://ico.org.uk/ or by calling 0303 123 1113.
+If you wish to make a complaint about how we use your personal data to the Information Commissioner’s Office, you can contact them by visiting their website at https://ico.org.uk/ or by calling 0303 123 1113.